j-watterson/j-watterson/README.md

 # Welcome to My GitHub! 👋

-Hello, I'm Jonathon Watterson, a data enthusiast passionate about transforming raw data into clear, actionable insights.
+Hello, I'm Jonathon Watterson, a data engineer passionate about transforming raw data into clear, actionable insights.
 I specialize in data analysis and data science, with a focus on improving business decisions and outcomes through robust data-driven strategies.

 ## About Me 📖